 A GOOD BIT

 Without a doubt narrative fiction (cinema) is our greatest passion.
-We became captivated by film making when we put together our first VHS short at thirteen.
+We became captivated by film making and the film industry when we put together our first VHS short at thirteen.
 In those days we painstakingly edited our home movies using two VCR’s hooked up together.
 How times have changed!

 Every good narrative film starts with taking the time to get the script right.